-Nerve pain and knee discomfort are two common conditions that can significantly impact a person’s quality of life.
-While there are a number of treatments available for these conditions, new therapies are constantly being developed.
+Nerve pain and knee discomfort are two issues that can have an impact on someone’s quality of life.
+Despite the availability of treatments for these conditions, new therapies are continually being developed.

 (Source:https://www.freepik.com/free-photo/businesswoman-with-headache_1915836.htm#query=nerve%20pain&position=24&from_view=search&track=ais)